Bicycle Safety for Children: Home

 WHAT IS A BICYCLE RODEO?

 You are probably thinking cowboys and lassos, but a bicycle rodeo is an opportunity for bicyclists to practice their skills in a safe and controlled environment so they are better prepared for riding their bicycle in the community.
-Obstacle courses and feedback are some special features of a bicycle rodeo.
-We will be checking to see if the bike is properly maintained and that the bike and helmet are the correct fit.
-Fit is often overlooked but important before heading out onto the streets to ride.
-Local experts, bike shop representatives, and Haverstraw Police will be on hand for a fun afternoon.
+Obstacle courses and feedback are offered.
+The bike and helmet are the checked for correct fit.
+Local experts, bike shop representatives, and local Police are often on hand for a fun afternoon.
+There is currently no Bicycle Rodeo event scheduled at HKDPL.

 From the Stacks, Check-out a Book